 The last use of the term cult is commonly used when the emphasis is sociological or psychological than theological in nature.
 This is because a group can have very orthodox beliefs by the standards of most Protestant theologians, and yet still be dangerous to the mental, spiritual, and even the physical well-being of its members.

 A single charismatic leader or speaker starts, many times, a religious cult.
 They maintain a very close-knit group of members.
-They are convinced that THEY and only THEY have the truth.
+They are convinced that only they have the truth.
 Fear becomes a tool to keep members compliant and to separate them from the outside world.
 Although they may use Christian terms, in practice they use their own cult-based versions.
 Such groups usually do not have any New Age related or occult connections.
 They also may not have any radical or even violent tendencies.